This post may contain affiliate links – you get to buy cool stuff you want and support future DIY projects on Lovely Etc. at the same time. Win-win.

 I think I’m kind of in love with these floors.

-- Patch the seams and staple holes.
-(This is the only part I really wasn't pleased with.
+2. Patch the seams and staple holes.
+(This is the only part I really wasn’t pleased with.
 I used Flexible Floor Patch and Leveler.
 This was not the right choice.
 It is good because it flexes with the floor and all that stuff.
-But it is horrible because you can't sand it smooth).
+But it is horrible because you can’t sand it smooth). *Update – I found a much better product for filling the holes and seams of the subfloor – check it out in this post.*

-- Sand the floor.
+3. Sand the floor.
 We just used a small palm sander but of course a large floor sander would work much faster.
-Just remember that this is plywood - it is not going to be silky smooth.
+Just remember that this is plywood – it is not going to be silky smooth.
+The point of sanding is to smooth out major rough spots and smooth any filler you used.

 LOVE!
 There will certainly be more painted floors making their way through my house in the not-too-distant future.